 What Is a Lithium-Ion Battery?

 Until recently, electric golf carts have been powered by banks of four to eight lead-acid batteries.
-Lead-acid batteries have been around since 1859, and even though they perform much better now than they did 100 years, the technology is inefficient and outdated.
-In fact, when discussing only rechargeable batteries, the lead-acid variety has the lowest energy density of them all, and they are lacking in several other respects, including performance versus temperature, cycling and discharge rate.
+Lead-acid batteries have been around since 1859.
+And even though they perform much better now than they did 100 years, the technology is inefficient and outdated.
+When discussing only rechargeable batteries, the lead-acid variety has the lowest energy density of them all.
+And they lack in several other respects: including performance versus temperature, cycling and discharge rate.

-In contrast, the first lithium-ion battery became commercially available in the 1970s, and the rechargeable version was developed by Sony only in 1991.
-In the decades that followed, the electrolyte chemistry and stability of these batteries has improved tremendously, and they can do with a single cell what other batteries can with four or more cells.
+In contrast, the first lithium-ion battery became commercially available in the 1970s, and Sony developed the rechargeable version in 1991.
+In the decades that followed, the electrolyte chemistry and stability of these batteries has improved tremendously.
+And they can now do with a single cell what other batteries can with four or more cells.

-Lead-acid batteries work by discharging hydrogen ions from a negatively charged lead electrode to a second lead electrode that is positively charged.
+Lead-acid batteries work by discharging hydrogen ions from a negatively charged lead electrode.
 What makes the transfer possible is a solution of sulphuric acid and water, in which both electrodes are submerged.
 Lithium-ion batteries substitute the lead electrodes for a lithium compound and the sulphuric acid for one of several organic solvents.

 Low Long-Term Cost

-It is estimated that 90 percent of all electric golf carts, low-speed vehicles (LSVs) and neighborhood electric vehicles (NEVs) are powered by traditional lead-acid batteries despite the advantages of rechargeable lithium batteries.
+It is estimated that traditional lead-acid batteries power 90 per cent of all electric golf carts, low-speed vehicles (LSVs) and neighborhood electric vehicles (NEVs) despite the advantages of rechargeable lithium batteries.
 The primary reason for this stems from the one major disadvantage of lithium-ion batteries: They have a high upfront cost.
 However, when you factor in performance and lifespan, lithium-ion batteries are a much more cost-effective choice.

-While a lower lifetime cost is enough to drive most people to replace their lead-acid batteries with lithium-ion batteries, the latter also delivers improves performance.
-Because lead-acid batteries discharge at a slower rate as the charge depletes, they stop producing enough voltage for operating a golf cart when they are still 20 percent to 30 percent full.
+While a lower lifetime cost is enough to drive most people to replace their lead-acid batteries with lithium-ion batteries, the latter also delivers improved performance.
+Because lead-acid batteries discharge at a slower rate as the charge depletes, they stop producing enough voltage for operating a golf cart when they are still 20 per cent to 30 per cent full.
 This is wildly inefficient and it drastically reduces the range of the vehicle on a single charge.